opnfv/qtip/docs/userguide/introduction.rst

 Results:
 --------
-QTIP generates results in the `results/` directory are listed down under the particularly benchmark name.
+In QTIP container, QTIP generates results in the `/home/opnfv/qtip/results/` directory are listed down under the particularly benchmark name.
 So all the results for dhrystone would be listed and time stamped.